-To confirm that the participant meets the criteria defined above, information will be elicited through a direct discussion between a medically qualified clinician, research nurse or a prescribing pharmacist, dependent on the ISA for the specific IMP involved and the participant.
+To confirm that the participant meets the criteria defined above, information will be elicited through a direct discussion between a medically qualified professional, research nurse, nurse prescriber or a prescribing pharmacist, dependent on the ISA for the specific IMP involved and the participant.
 The participant can be randomised to Molnupiravir if any of these three categories of HCPs considers the potential participant is eligible.